-Depressed Chinook Stocks
+Depressed Chinook stocks

-Chinook salmon, the principal prey of BC's resident killer whales, is one of the least abundant species of salmon in BC (Riddell 2004).
-However, unlike other salmon, many populations of chinook remain in nearshore waters during the ocean phase of their life cycle.
-As a result they are available on a more year-round basis to killer whales, but are also more vulnerable to pollution (discussed in 2.2.1 Environmental Contaminants).
+Chinook Salmon, the principal prey of BC's Resident Killer Whales, is one of the least abundant species of salmon in BC (Riddell 2004).
+However, unlike other salmon, many populations of Chinook remain in nearshore waters during the ocean phase of their life cycle.
+As a result they are available on a more year-round basis to Killer Whales, but are also more vulnerable to pollution (discussed in section 4.2.1 Environmental contaminants).

 Chinook abundance dropped in the 1970s and 1980s, but escapements increased until the early 1990s in some rivers, primarily due to hatchery production (Beamish et al. 1997).
-In

-Washington, hatchery fish now account for about 75% of all harvested chinook (Mahnken et al. 1998 in Wiles 2004).
-In un-enhanced river systems in central and northern British Columbia, chinook numbers remain depressed (Riddell 2004) and 10 of 17 chinook stocks in Washington, Oregon and California are listed under the ESA (NWR 2004).
-Thus it is plausible that chinook may be limiting for killer whales (Ford et al. 2005).
-This may explain why southern resident killer whales have appeared in places as distant as off the Columbia River and off northern California to the south and off Langara Island in the north (unpublished data CRP-DFO).
-Their presence was associated with unusually large returns of chinook salmon, which they may have had to seek out because of less abundant prey within their traditional range.
-When prey availability is reduced, killer whales may be forced to spend more time and travel greater distances to forage for their food, or switch to less profitable prey, which could lead to lower reproductive rates and higher mortality rates.
+In Washington, hatchery fish now account for about 75% of all harvested Chinook (Mahnken et al. 1998 in Wiles 2004).
+In un-enhanced river systems in central and northern BC, Chinook numbers remain depressed (Riddell 2004) and nine of 17 Chinook stocks in Washington, Oregon and California are listed under the ESA (NOAA 2017).
+It is likely that Chinook is an important limiting factor in the population dynamics of Resident Killer Whales (Ford et al. 2005; Ward et al. 2009; Ford et al. 2010).
+This may explain why Southern Resident Killer Whales have appeared in places as distant as off the Columbia River and northern California to the south and off southeastern Alaska in the north (Ford et al. 2017).
+Their presence was associated with unusually large returns of Chinook Salmon, which they may have had to seek out because of less abundant prey within their traditional range.
+When prey availability is reduced, Killer Whales may be forced to spend more time and travel greater distances to forage for their food, or switch to less profitable prey, which could lead to lower reproductive rates and higher mortality rates.

-In addition to reduced chinook abundance, the quality of individual fish appears also to have declined over recent decades.
-Average weights of chinook salmon in nine populations from British Columbia to California declined by up to 45% between 1975 and 1993 (Bigler et al. 1996).
-Thus, the nutritional yield of each chinook salmon is significantly less today than it was in past years, which may have an impact on the overall foraging energetics of resident killer whales.
+In addition to reduced Chinook abundance, the quality of individual fish appears also to have declined over recent decades.
+Average weights of Chinook Salmon in nine populations from BC to California declined by up to 45% between 1975 and 1993 (Bigler et al. 1996).
+Thus, the nutritional yield of each Chinook Salmon may be significantly less today than it was in past years, which may have an impact on the overall foraging energetics of Resident Killer Whales.

-2.2.3.
+4.2.3.
 Disturbance

-All cetaceans, including resident killer whales, are being subjected to increasing amounts of disturbance from vessels, aircraft, and anthropogenic noise (IWC 2004).
-Both private and commercial boat traffic have increased dramatically in recent years, and killer whales must navigate in increasingly busy waters (Osborne 1999, Foote et al. 2004).
-Industrial activities such as dredging, drilling, construction, seismic testing, and military sonar and other vessel use of low and mid-frequency sonars also impact the acoustic environment (Richardson et al. 1995, NRC 2003).
-The means by which physical and/ or acoustic disturbance can affect resident killer whales at both the individual and population level are not well understood, but may depend on whether the disturbance is chronic (such as whale watching) or acute (such as seismic surveys).
-Other factors, including the animal's condition, previous exposure (potentially causing sensitization or habituation), age, sex, and behavioural state also influences how disturbance affects whales.
+All cetaceans, including Resident Killer Whales, are being subjected to increasing amounts of disturbance from vessels, aircraft, and anthropogenic noise (IWC 2004).
+Both private and commercial vessel traffic have increased dramatically in recent years, and Killer Whales must navigate in increasingly busy waters (Osborne 1999; Foote et al. 2004).
+Industrial activities such as dredging, drilling, construction, seismic testing and military sonar, and other vessel use of low and mid-frequency sonars also impact the acoustic environment (Richardson et al. 1995; NRC 2003).
+The means by which physical and/or acoustic disturbance can affect Resident Killer Whales at both the individual and population level are not well understood, but may depend on whether the disturbance is chronic (such as whale watching) or acute (such as seismic surveys).
+Other factors, including the animal's condition, previous exposure (potentially causing sensitization or habituation), age, sex, and behavioural state also influence how disturbance affects whales (e.g. Williams et al. 2014).
 In addition, environmental factors, such as El Niño events that may change the availability of prey, may make animals more vulnerable to disruption than they would be otherwise.
-The sources of both physical and acoustic disturbance and their potential impact on resident killer whales are discussed in greater detail below.
+The sources of both physical and acoustic disturbance and their potential impact on Resident Killer Whales are discussed in greater detail below.